schitresh/system-design/website_designs/tools/1_url_shortening.md

 ### Common Considerations
 - Storage
   - With base64 encoding, 69 B unique 6 letter keys can be generated
-  - Let's one byte is required to store one char, so one key will take 6 bytes
+  - Since one byte is required to store one char, so one key will take 6 bytes
   - Storage: 69 B * 6 bytes = 414 GB
 - KGS is single point of failure
   - Can be solved by keeping standby replica of KGS